alexhkurz/alexhkurz.github.io/notes/books.md

 My current working titles for this topic are

 - Democratic Governance or
-- Macrofoundations of Software Engineering
+- Macrofoundations of Software Engineering or
 - Technology and Culture or
 - Designing Algortighms for Cooperation.